naveengoyal1503/autoplugin-ai/plugins/Affiliate_Link_Optimizer/README.md

 # Affiliate Link Optimizer

-Affiliate Link Optimizer automatically detects affiliate links in your WordPress content, cloaks them for branding and tracking, and optimizes them with nofollow and open-in-new-tab attributes to improve conversions.

 ## Features

-- Automatically detects major affiliate domains (Amazon, eBay, ShareASale) in post content
+- Automatically detect affiliate links from specified domains in your post content
+- Cloak affiliate links to mask affiliate IDs and add nofollow/sponsored attributes
-- Cloaks affiliate links through your own domain for brand trust
+- Track clicks on affiliate links with logging in your WordPress database
-- Adds `nofollow` and `sponsored` rel attributes for SEO compliance
+- Admin dashboard page showing top clicked affiliate links
-- Opens affiliate links in a new tab to improve user experience
+- Open affiliate links in new tabs to improve user experience
-- Admin settings page to customize cloaking base URL

 ## Installation

-1. Upload `affiliate-link-optimizer.php` to your `/wp-content/plugins/` directory
+1. Download the plugin PHP file and upload it to your `/wp-content/plugins/` directory.
-2. Activate the plugin through the WordPress 'Plugins' menu
+2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Navigate to Settings > Affiliate Link Optimizer to configure the cloaking base URL (default is yoursite.com/go/)
+3. Navigate to **Affiliate Link Optimizer** in the WordPress admin menu.
+4. Enter your affiliate domains as a comma separated list in settings.
+5. Save settings to start cloaking and tracking affiliate links on your site.

 ## Setup

-Ensure you have a page or URL path set up to handle cloaked links, typically `/go/` on your site.
-The plugin redirects cloaked URLs to the original affiliate URL seamlessly.
+- Specify your affiliate domains (e.g. `amazon.com, exampleaffiliate.com`) to detect links to cloak.
+- The plugin will automatically replace outbound affiliate links with cloaked redirect URLs.
+- Clicks on cloaked affiliate links will be logged in the database.

 ## Usage
+- Write content with your usual affiliate links included.

-Just write your posts and include your affiliate links as usual.
-The plugin will automatically detect and cloak them on display.
+- Links matching your configured affiliate domains will be cloaked automatically on display.

-You can add more affiliate domains by modifying the plugin code's `$affiliate_domains` array if needed.
+- Visit the plugin settings page to see the most clicked affiliate links on your site.
+- Use data to improve your affiliate marketing strategies.

+## Premium Version (planned)
+- Advanced click analytics with geo-location and device info
+- Automatic keyword linking for affiliate product mentions
+- Link expiry management and affiliate ID rotation
+- Geo-targeted affiliate link redirection

 ---

-This plugin uses a freemium model; the free version covers basic link cloaking and SEO optimization.
-Premium features planned include advanced analytics, A/B testing for affiliate links, and auto-updating of affiliate coupons and deals.
+**Affiliate Link Optimizer** helps bloggers and affiliate marketers increase affiliate revenue by automating link cloaking and providing useful click data to optimize their campaigns.